-This massive scale of content requires massive amounts of processing, and due to the volume of media content involved, data center workloads are changing.
-Increasing resources are spent on video and image processing, resizing, transcoding, filtering and enhancement.
-Likewise, large-scale machine learning and deep learning techniques apply trained models to what’s known as “inference”, which applies trained models to tasks such as image classification, object detection, machine translation, and speech recognition.
+This massive scale of content requires massive amounts of processing.
+Due to the volume of media content involved, data center workloads are changing.
+Increasing resources are spent on video and image processing, resizing, transcoding, filtering, and enhancement.
+Likewise, large-scale machine learning and deep learning techniques apply trained models to what’s known as inference, which applies trained models to tasks such as image classification, object detection, machine translation, and speech recognition.

-To accelerate these hyperscale data center workloads, NVIDIA has extended its Accelerated Computing Platform with new GPU and software offerings that allow web services companies to keep up with these computational demands at lower cost.
-The new additions include:
+To accelerate these hyperscale data center workloads, NVIDIA has extended its Accelerated Computing platform with new GPU and software offerings that enable web services companies to keep up with these computational demands at lower cost:

-- NVIDIA GPU — a low-power, small form-factor accelerator for video processing and machine learning inference; and
+- NVIDIA GPU: A low-power, small form-factor accelerator for video processing and machine learning inference.

 M40 GPU Accelerator

 The M40 GPU dramatically reduces the time to train deep neural networks, saving days or weeks on each training and allowing data scientists to train their neural networks against a massive amount of data to deliver higher overall accuracy.
-Key M40 GPU features include:
+Key M40 GPU features include the following:

-- Optimized for Machine Learning: Reduces training time by 8X compared with CPUs (1.2 days vs. 10 days for a typical AlexNet training).
+- Optimized for machine learning: Reduces training time by 8X compared with CPUs (1.2 days vs. 10 days for typical AlexNet training).

 - Built for 24/7 reliability: Designed and tested for high reliability in data center environments.

-- Scale-out performance: Support for NVIDIA GPUDirect allowing fast multi-node neural network training.
+- Scale-out performance: Support for NVIDIA GPUDirect enabling fast, multi-node neural network training.

 The M40 provides 12GB of GDDR5 memory and 3,072 CUDA® cores delivering 7 TFLOPS of single-precision peak performance.
-It will be available from key server manufacturers, including Cirrascale, Dell, HP, Inspur, QCT (Quanta Cloud Technology), Sugon and Supermicro, as well as from NVIDIA reseller partners.
+It will be available from key server manufacturers, including Cirrascale, Dell, HP, QCT (Quanta Cloud Technology), Sugon, and Supermicro, as well as from NVIDIA reseller partners.